mattbdean/scripts/README.md

 A few scripts that I use.
 Nothing (too) special.
 ##[`andricon.sh`](https://github.com/thatJavaNerd/scripts/blob/master/andricon.sh)

-This script uses imagemagick to resize an image to fit the specification of android "drawable" images.
+This script uses imagemagick to copy and resize an image into the different `drawable-*` directories usually found in `src/main/res/` in an Android project.
+The sizes are based on Android's [Iconography](https://developer.android.com/design/style/iconography.html) page.
+This script will generate:

+1. A 48x48 px image in `$base_dir/drawable-mdpi`

+2. A 72x72 px image in `$base_dir/drawable-hdpi`

+3. A 96x96 px image in `$base_dir/drawable-xhdpi`

+4. A 144x144 px image in `$base_dir/drawable-xxhdpi`

 ####Usage